keienla/validator/README.md

-# ATMOS JSON VALIDATOR
+# VALIDATOR

-Atmos validator allows to create a data validation system.
+This validator allows to create a data validation system.
 This can validate a single value, an array of values and also a JSON object.

 There is multiple type of object that can be validate :
 * String